chalukya75/JNNCE/README.md

 ✅ Look up clients in a CRM (Google Sheets)
 ✅ Create new client accounts automatically
-✅ Check calendar availability in real-time
+✅ Check calendar availability in real-time,
 ✅ Book, update, and cancel appointments
 ✅ Answer questions from a knowledge base
 ✅ Transfer calls to specialized departments